-- 1. Is the minimum $\ensuremath{\text{PUD}}$ area requirement of the ordinance met?
+- 1. Is the minimum PUD area requirement of the ordinance met?
 Are the densities appropriate for the area? - 2.
-Is the location of the proposed PUD appro- - Are the proposed uses of the PUD permitted in the zoning district in which the PUD is to be located? - Is the PUD to be developed in multiple stages?
+Is the location of the proposed PUD appropriate? - 3.
+Are the proposed uses of the PUD permitted in the zoning district in which the PUD is to be located? - Is the PUD to be developed in multiple stages?
 If so, which parts are to be developed when? - Are all community water and sewer service requirements of all state, county and local agencies complied with? - Is all common property proposed in the PUD clearly provided for?
-Common property is a parcel or parcels of land, a privately-owned road or roads, together with the improvements thereon, the use and enjoyment of which are shared by the owners and occupants of the individual by the owners and occupants of the individual building sites.
+Common property is a parcel or parcels of land, a privately-owned road or roads, together with the improvements thereon, the use and enjoyment of which are shared by the owners and occupants of the individual building sites.
 When common property exists, the ownership of such common property may be either public or private but should be specified in writing and approved separately.
-When privately owned, arrangements must be made for the improvement operation, and maintenance of the improvement, operation, and maintenance of such common property and facilities, including private streets, drives, service parking and recreational areas. - Are necessary public easements on common pro-perty which is privately owned adequately granted?
-When common property exists in private ownership, the owners should be required to grant easements, over, under, and through such property, to the city or village as are required for public purposes, prior to final approval. - Are all site design standards complied with?
-These standards typically include: - -- lot area and yard requirements - -- height limitations - -- access - building areas (to be in harmony with PUD objectives) - -- boundary setbacks and buffer areas

-- -- off-street parking and loading

--- residential dwelling unit density (gross density)
+When privately owned, arrangements must be made for the improvement, operation, and maintenance of such common property and facilities, including private streets, drives, service parking and recreational areas. - Are necessary public easements on common property which is privately owned adequately granted?
+When common property exists in private ownership, the owners should be required to grant easements, over, under, and through such property, to the city or village as are required for public purposes, prior to final approval. - 8.
+Are all site design standards complied with?
+These standards typically include: - -- lot area and yard requirements - -- height limitations - -- access - -- building areas (to be in harmony with PUD objectives) - -- boundary setbacks and buffer areas - -- off-street parking and loading -- residential dwelling unit density (gross density)

-- landscaping

-- -- other local design limitations
+- -- landscaping -- other local design limitations